datajoint/datajoint-elements/Outreach.md

 We conduct activities to disseminate Resource components for adoption in diverse neuroscience labs.
 These activities include

 * A central website for the Resource.
 Presently, this GitHub repository serves this perpose page https://github.com/datajoint/datajoint-elements
-* Conference talks and presentations
+* Conference talks, presentations, and workshops
 * Publications in peer-reviewed journals
 * White papers posted on internet resources and websites
-* On-site workshops
+* On-site workshops by invitation
 * Remote workshops and webinars
 * Online interactive tutorials